 Principal Loan and Capitalization

-The interest rate is a percentage of your loan that's accumulated daily or monthly and added to your original loan amount.
-Your required payment to your loan will always be the same each month, but before your payment reaches your principal, it'll go towards the interest.
-After the interest is paid, then the remaining amount you paid will go towards the principal.
+The interest rate is a percentage of your loan that accumulates daily or monthly and is added to your original loan amount.
+Your required payment to your loan will always be the same each month, but before your payment reaches your principal, it'll go toward the interest.
+After the interest is paid, the remaining amount you paid will go toward the principal.

-To calculate your interest cost, follow the formula: Interest Rate x Current Principal / 365.
+To calculate your interest cost, follow this formula: Interest Rate x Current Principal / 365.

 The institution you borrow money from is your lender.
-They provide the money and the loan servicer works with you to repay the lender.
-The servicer is who you go to when you need to track down payments, adjust your repayment plan, or when you're having trouble with payments.
+They provide the money, and the loan servicer works with you to repay the lender.
+The servicer is who you go to when you need to track down payments or adjust your repayment plan or when you're having trouble with payments.
 The lender and servicer are usually different institutions; however, they can sometimes be the same one.

 The grace period is the six months after you graduate and before payments on your loan are due.
 This period offers a chance for the borrower to find work after school, as well as an opportunity to relax after they graduate.
 However, this only applies to federal loans and a few private loans.
 Interest won't stop accumulating during this time unless it's a subsidized student loan.